terra-campaigns/unsettled/directory/DuskmeadowFringe/Lorenz.md

 title: Lorenz
 role: Kettlewright
 status:
+hooks:
-hooks: One of your ancestors wronged a Moss Witch, who cursed their bloodline.
+- One of your ancestors wronged a Moss Witch, who cursed their bloodline.
 Your visage causes mirrors to shatter.
 You’ve noticed that the shards can sometimes reveal illusions.
+- Took a blue steel sword, with a pearl-incrusted hilt, from the hands of a skeleton in the Tyrant's Tomb.
+nav_order: 1025-06-08

 images: